 “Uh-oh”.
 That’s usually the reaction I get when I see this card in a relationship reading.
 It’s never fun to be the messenger of such news.
 The very best possible interpretation of this sorrowful card is a forced temporary separation.

 But usually, it just means rejection, separation, loss and utter hopelessness.
 You don’t just feel that you are being unfairly treated – you are being unfairly treated.
 You have to find a way of changing the balance in your favour.
 Or you have to when you have stopped crying.

 You can’t affect the other person or their decisions but you can heal your own heart and make sure that things are different the next time.
 The truth hurts sometimes.
-You usually come away from a 3 of Swords lesson realising that you have some self-improvement work to do in order to manifest lasting love.
+You usually come away from a 3 of Swords lesson realising that you have some work to do on yourself in order to manifest lasting love.
 But sometimes it truly is about learning what types of people to avoid.